Keyboard shortcuts

 Validating

-FsPulse can attempt to assess the “validity” of files.
+fsPulse can attempt to assess the “validity” of files.

-FsPulse uses community-contributed libraries to “validate” files.
+fsPulse uses community-contributed libraries to “validate” files.
 Validation is implemented as opening and reading or traversing the file.
 These community libraries raise a variety of “errors” when invalid content is encountered.

-FsPulse’s ability to validate files is limited to the capabilities of the libraries that it uses, and these libraries vary in terms of completeness and accuracy.
-In some cases, such as FsPulse’s use of lopdf to validate PDF files, false positive “errors” may be detected as a consequence of lopdf encountering PDF file contents it does not yet understand.
-Despite these limitations, FsPulse offers a unique and effective view into potential validity issues in files.
+fsPulse’s ability to validate files is limited to the capabilities of the libraries that it uses, and these libraries vary in terms of completeness and accuracy.
+In some cases, such as fsPulse’s use of lopdf to validate PDF files, false positive “errors” may be detected as a consequence of lopdf encountering PDF file contents it does not yet understand.
+Despite these limitations, fsPulse offers a unique and effective view into potential validity issues in files.

 See Validators for the complete list of supported file types.